jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 Most transport SDN systems use BGP-LS to gather and model the underlying IGP topology.
 Jalapeno is intended to be a more generalized data platform to support development of all sorts of use cases such as VPNs or service chains.
 Because of this, Jalapeno's primary method of capturing topology data is via BMP.
 BMP provides all BGP AFI/SAFI info including BGP-LS, thus Jalapeno is able to model many different kinds of topologies, including the topology of the Internet (at least from the perspective of our peering routers).

-So we're going to take a brief step back and do some more router configuration.
-We'll first establish a BMP session between our route-reflectors and the open-source GoBMP collector, which comes pre-packaged with the Jalapeno install.
-We'll then enable BMP monitoring of the RRs' BGP peering sessions with our PE routers **xrd01** and **xrd07**.
-Once established, the RRs' will stream all BGP NLRI info they receive from the PE routers to the GoBMP collector, and the BGP data will flow up the Jalapeno stack into the graph database.
+We've preconfigured BMP on the **xrd05** and **xrd06** route-reflectors to send BMP data to Jalapeno's GoBMP collector.
+We've also enabled BMP monitoring of the RRs' BGP peering sessions with our PE routers **xrd01** and **xrd07**.
+With these configurations in place the RRs' will stream all BGP NLRI info they receive from the PE routers to Jalapeno to be stored in the graph database.

 Reference: the GoBMP Git Repository can be found [HERE](https://github.com/sbezverk/gobmp)

-1. BMP configuration on **xrd05** and **xrd06**:
+Here is an example of the BMP configuration on **xrd05** and **xrd06**:
     ```
-    conf t
     bmp server 1
       host 198.18.128.101 port 30511
       description jalapeno GoBMP